Why Native Webflow RSS Feeds Only Show Summaries

 • description or summary

-Why RSS Feeds Often Show Only Summaries
+Why RSS Feeds Show Only Summaries

 • a short excerpt